 On-Campus Interview Procedures

-To review the on-campus interview schedule and apply to be considered for an interview, individuals must activate their account and have an uploaded and approved resume in Roo Career Network.
+To review the on-campus interview schedule and apply to be considered for an interview, individuals must activate their account and have a resume uploaded in Handshake.

 On-Campus Interview No-Show and Cancellation Policy